-A. TEXTS: Wilkie, Brian & James Hurt: Literature of the Western World Vol I. (5th ed) Shakespeare, William.
+A. TEXTS: The Norton Anthology of Western Literature 9th edition.
+Volume 1 Shakespeare, William.
 The Tragedy of Macbeth.
 Five (5) scantrons - (DataLink 1200)

 - B. COURSE ATTENDANCE: Punctual and regular class attendance is required of all students attending South Plains College.
 There are no excused absences.
 Students are responsible for all class work covered during absences.
 Any student who misses two consecutive weeks will be dropped from the class.
 Anytime absences become excessive, and, in the instructor's opinion, minimum course objectives cannot be met, students may be dropped.
 (SPC General Catalog) However, students whose absenteeism becomes excessive should not count on the instructor to initiate the drop process.
 For this course, a total of six (6) non-consecutive absences is the maximum allowed.
 Three (3) tardies equal one absence.
 Tardies may be counted as absences if they are prolonged or excessive. - C. ACADEMIC INTEGRITY: The guidelines for academic integrity set forth in the current South Plains College catalog will be followed, but perhaps one specific category should be addressed here: plagiarism and cheating.
 According to the SPC catalog, "Complete honesty is required of the student in the presentation of any and all phases of course work.
 This applies to quizzes of whatever length as well as to final examinations, to daily reports and to term papers."
 Failure to comply with this policy will result in a '0' (no credit) for the assignment and can result in an "F" for the course if circumstances warrant.